How do you afford to travel all the time?

 – You’ll work harder than any 9-5 job, so make sure you have a true passion for travel, the outdoors, photography, etc.

-– Don’t stop practicing, researching and learning.
+– Don’t stop practicing, researching, and learning.
+Keep growing.

 – Save your money and be frugal.
 Invest your money in things related to travel or photography.

-How do I start backpacking?
+How do I start hiking and backpacking?

 I get questions like this all the time.. and the short answer is.. just start!
 I’d suggest going on day hikes to get your mind and body ready.
 Then, or if you’re already a seasoned hiker, pack your bag, grab a friend, do your research and hit the trails.
 Start small, then increase the difficulty as you get more experienced.
 Remember, you don’t need to hike fast when you have a 30-40L backpack on.
 Take your time.
 Enjoy yourself.
 Backpacking is incredibly rewarding and I can’t wait for you to get out there!
 Check out what I bring on every backcountry adventure here—there’s also a checklist you can save to your phone to help with packing.